ningineer/ningineer/IT-Projects.md

 - **Cloud Security with AWS Security Hub**
   - Description: Implemented security monitoring and compliance checks using AWS Security Hub.
   - [Link to Project Folder]

+- **Cloud Deployment with Python & AWS SDK**
+  - Description: Utilized Python and the AWS SDK to automate cloud resource deployment, enabling scalable infrastructure management on AWS for various application needs.
+  - [Link to Project Folder]

+- **Machine Learning Model Deployment with Python**
+  - Description: Deployed machine learning models in cloud environments using Python, integrating services like AWS Sagemaker and Azure to scale predictions and analyze data effectively.
+  - [Link to Project Folder]

 ---